fflewddur/tivolibre/README.md

 TivoLibre can be configured to use your app's existing logging framework via the SLF4J logging facade.

+# Building
+TivoLibre uses the Gradle build system and expects a source .TiVo file to be available for running tests.
+You can specify the location of and MAK associated with this test file by creating a gradle.properties file and adjusting the following properties to point at your preferred test file:

+    # Specify settings for our unit tests
+    mak = 0123456789
+    testFile = test-files\\test.TiVo
+    outFile = test-files\\test.mpg

+You can then build the project with the command `gradle build`.

 # Dependencies
 TivoLibre makes use of the Stream APIs introduced in Java 8 and will not run on older Java virtual machines.